TheGrussalo/AdventOfCode/2022/04/README.md

 So, in this example, the number of overlapping assignment pairs is 4.

 In how many assignment pairs do the ranges overlap?

+Your puzzle answer was !.

+Both parts of this puzzle are complete!
+They provide two gold stars: **